dtolnay/rust-quiz/questions/007-surprise-wildcard-match.md

    |             ^^^^^^ unreachable pattern
 ```

-Second, it recognizes what the program has done wrong and what they probably
+Second, it recognizes what the programmer has done wrong and what they probably
 meant to write instead.

 ```